When Do You Need a Dental Crown?

 ● Crooked teeth

 ● Discoloured Teeth

 Dental crowns can also be placed on top of a dental implant to create a natural-looking and functioning tooth replacement.

 How Long Does a Dental Crown Last?

-Gold: Gold crowns are durable and resistant, able to withstand years of biting and chewing.
-They last longer than other crowns, but are the most expensive and don’t match your natural teeth colour.
-Therefore, they would only ever be considered at the very back of the mouth.
+Gold crowns are highly durable and can withstand years of biting and chewing.
+They last longer than other crowns but are the most expensive.
+Gold crowns also don’t match your natural teeth colour and are usually considered for those teeth that are less visible such as the back of your mouth.

 Local Bayside Dentists Who Put You First

 Our Bayside family dental clinic uses the latest dental technology and techniques to deliver modern dental care of the highest standards.
 We don’t outsource our laboratory work overseas.
 This ensures we have complete control over the quality of the crowns to deliver a flawless and superior finish.

 If you’re considering a dental crown, our friendly Bayside dental team can answer any questions you may have about the procedure.
 Contact us today to start your journey towards optimum oral health.